Who and what is it for?

 What does the course cover?

 The Music Ministry specialist curriculum follows the same essential structure and content as the core Crosslands Seminary programme, covering biblical, doctrinal, pastoral and missional modules every year.
 But every module will include some specific focus that is relevant to the leadership of music ministry.
 This could include MM-specific reading, reflection exercises and assignment choices, some entire sections within modules, and one or two complete modules specifically created for MM specialists.
-MM specialists will also participate in a tutor group and seminar days with other MM peers, led by a tutor who is both theologically trained and experienced in the leadership of music ministry and corporate worship.

 The course will run as a rolling programme for the first three years 1 to 3 (ie all students study the same modules in a given year for the first three years), with students who opt for MA accreditation completing a 4th year at the end of the programme to complete their accreditation.
 The following table shows the full curriculum: